getodk/docs/docs/collect-offline-maps.rst

 Manually transferring offline layers
 -------------------------------------

-Prior to ODK Collect v2024.2, MBTiles files had to be manually transferred to the correct directory to be available to Collect.
+Prior to ODK Collect v2024.2, MBTiles files had to be manually transferred to Collect's layers directory.
 This can still be done and may be a useful strategy when preparing multiple devices at once.

 Place the MBTiles files in the :file:`layers` subdirectory of :ref:`the Collect directory <collect-directory>`, and ensure their filenames end in `.mbtiles`.
 You can do this by first downloading the files to the device and then moving them using the Files application.
-Alternately, you can connect the device to a computer and transfer the file(s) `via USB <https://support.google.com/android/answer/9064445?hl=en>`_ or using :doc:`adb <collect-adb>`.
+Alternatively, you can connect the device to a computer and transfer the file(s) `via USB <https://support.google.com/android/answer/9064445?hl=en>`_ or using :doc:`adb <collect-adb>`.

 .. note::